Cardigans without buttons pop up perennially. Read how to close a cardigan with a brooch, scarf or belt for a lean stylish look.

 To not look like a scarecrow 😉 all other parts of the outfit need to be sleek.
 To not cause a safety issue, the tails have to be secured in place to not be caught in the copier or other mechanical equipment at work.
 Another reason for closing the cardigan, kaftan or kimono is that you do not want to look heavier than you actually are.
 Unfortunately, society still associates weight with health.

 The photos below show an example how I closed my brown tail cardigan with a brooch.
 I just draped the cardigan tails around my body and twisted the outer tail a bit before pinning it to the inner one.
 It produced a nice classic wrap style.

 I added a winter white cashmere sweater under the cardigan and wore snake-print pants.
 The colors of the print tie the outfit together.
 At work, I wore studded flats, while for the commute to work I went with brown booties.
 I decided to stay with neutrals for the coat and thrifted hat (see next photo).

 Of course, wearing a pin on your LBD, collar of your blazer or to hold your scarf in place are all stylish options.
-However, historically brooches were invented to close jackets, blouses, shirts and capes.
+However, historically, brooches were invented to close jackets, blouses, shirts and capes.
+See the Norwegian dirndl blouse with brooch closure in this post on International Friendship Day for a historic example.
 A special type was even created to close kilts together.
-Thus, using a brooch to hold a cardigan together brings it back to its original (often overlooked or forgotten) purpose.
+Thus, using a brooch to hold a cardigan together brings the jewelry piece back to its original (often overlooked or forgotten) purpose.

 Interested in what to wear when?
 Then my book How to Dress for Success in Midlife may be right for you.
 Buy the book now.